 Planning encompassed the development of a revised program schedule, manufacturing plans, rosters, material kitting, internal material transport schedules and containers, tooling needs, workshop layout, point of use materials and consumable stores – this was all to be completed in 6 weeks prior to the start of the new production line.

-- First car set through new flow line achieved a 17% improvement in labour costs
+- The first car set through new flow line achieved a 17% improvement in labour costs

 - Improved performance has seen a significant and rapid increase in customer satisfaction and team morale

-- The contractor has increased ability to identify and justify claims for out of scope work
+- The contractor gained increased ability to identify and justify claims for out of scope work